hringbauer/hapROH/docs/hapCon.rst

 hapCon
 ==========================================================================

 This software estimates contamination of human aDNA data using a haplotype copying framework for male X chromosomes.
-The full model is described in a `scientific manuscript <https://doi.org/10.1101/2021.12.20.473429>`_.
+The tool is published in `Bioinformatics <https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/btac390/6607584>`_.

 Application range of hapCon